sustrik/libdill/man/yield.md

 By calling this function, you give other coroutines a chance to run.

-You should consider using **yield** when doing lengthy computations which don't have natural coroutine switching points such as socket or channel operations or msleep.
+You should consider using **yield** when doing lengthy computationswhich don't have natural coroutine switching points such as socketor channel operations or msleep.

 # RETURN VALUE